-Uttar Pradesh: Five coaches of Puri-Haridwar-Kalinga Utkal Express get derailed in Khatauli
+Uttar Pradesh: Puri-Haridwar-Kalinga Utkal Express gets derailed in Khatauli, fatalities feared

 National Disaster Response Force teams have been deployed to the site in Muzaffarnagar.